montagejs/montagejs.org/docs/getting-started.md

     The `classList` property manipulates the CSS classes applied to the HelloWorld component's element.

 4. Refresh the browser and click the button.
-If everything works as expected, you should see the background color of the the Welcome component change color and flip diagonally.
+If everything works as expected, you should see the background color of the Welcome component change color and flip diagonally.

     ![GS_Figure1](/images/docs/gs_tut_fig_07.png)